Search

 And that’s that!
 You’re sweet to read any of these little summer updates.
 I love doing them.
 Depending on how busy the fall gets, Fall Fridays might make a return…

-You can find last week’s Summer Saturdays Vol. 12 over here.
+You can find last week’s Summer Saturdays Vol. 12 over here and you can see more posts like this on my latest newsletter.

 TAGS: Summer, Summer Saturdays Vol. 13, Liz Heather, Nathan Macintosh, Gus Halifax, Halifax, Nova Scotia, Museum of Natural History Halifax, Allison's Farm Market, fresh corn Ontario, basil soft serve, basil ice cream, Dairy Bar Halifax, My Kink is Karma, Peggy's Cove, Digby scallops, seafood chowder, panzanella, panzanella Halifax, The Bicycle Thief, Finer Diner, sangria recipe, September sangria, Tiny Tom, Tiny Tom donuts, CNE, best chowder recipe, Spirit Tree Estate Cidery, carrot cake muffins, The New Yorker, The New Yorker summer cover, The New Yorker August 30 1969